-David’s portrait was painted in Brussels in 1816, where General Gerard was spending a quite retirement.
-But you can't keep a good soldier down, and only a year later Gerard would return to France, where he would eventually participate in the July Revolution of 1830, and be appointed the Minister of War.metmuseum.org: General Étienne-Maurice Gérardwikipedia.org: Étienne-Maurice Gérard
+David’s portrait was painted in Brussels in 1816, where General Gerard was spending a quiet retirement.
+But you can't keep a good soldier down, and only a year later Gerard returned to France, where he eventually participated in the July Revolution of 1830, and was appointed the extremely badass title, Minister of War.